13 Real Haunted Houses From All Over The United States (Video)

-Most travelers avoid staying at haunted houses, preferring to stay at bed-and-breakfasts or inns without sordid pasts or resident ghosts.
+We get it.
+Many people like to avoid staying at haunted houses, preferring to stay at bed-and-breakfasts or inns without sordid pasts or resident ghosts.
 Some travelers, though, consider paranormal activity to be the hallmark of a great vacation.

-The Whaley House: San Diego, California
+The Whaley House Museum: San Diego, California

 Back in 1852, James “Yankee Jim” Robinson was hung by his neck for the crime of grand larceny.
 A few years later, Thomas and Anna Whaley built a house on the spot where Robinson died and soon enough, Yankee Jim’s ghost showed up, haunting the site.
-It's said his footsteps can be heard clumping around the house.
+It's said that his footsteps can be heard clumping around the house.

 Yankee Jim isn’t the only specter, though — both Mr. and Mrs. Whaley, a young girl, and even the family dog have been known to make appearances from beyond the grave.
 The house is so thoroughly spooky that, according to TIME, in the 1960s, the U.S. Commerce Department classified the Whaley House as haunted.

-House of Death: New York City
+House of Death: New York City, New York

 Being New York City, however, the house has a celebrity pedigree, too.
 It’s said that author Mark Twain stayed in the house back in 1900 and returns for the occasional visit.

-The house’s haunted history is documented in author Jan Bryant Bartell’s “Spindrift Spray from a Psychic Sea,” which recounts her experiences living in the building’s top floor apartment.
+The house’s haunted history is documented in author Jan Bryant Bartell’s “Spindrift: Spray from a Psychic Sea,” which recounts her experiences living in the building’s top floor apartment.